All Episodes

 So let's have a look at what happened.

-And the Indian horror, which I completely and totally understand and sympathize with, the Indian horror at this mass starvation estimates are from uh 1.5 to 3 million people, right?
+And the Indian horror, which I completely and totally understand and sympathize with, the Indian horror at this mass starvation estimates are from 1.5 to 3 million people, right?

-So a quarter to half of a Holocaust, primarily from starvation and disease and other related causes between mid-1943 and early 1944, uh, the suffering that went on in India is beyond monstrous.
+So a quarter to half of a Holocaust, primarily from starvation and disease and other related causes between mid-1943 and early 1944, the suffering that went on in India is beyond monstrous.

-And it's also important to remember that there are some truly sinister, ugly, nasty and evil people in this world who generate outrage in order to divide humanity.
+And it's also important to remember that there are some truly sinister, ugly, nasty, and evil people in this world who generate outrage in order to divide humanity.

-So, of course, there are all of these people who say, and they're leftists in general, communist socialists, they say, well, the West only became rich because it stole from Africa and it stole from India, and they stole fifty trillion dollars and all of your wealth, and I and they say, well, Churchill deliberately starve to death like this is whipping people up into a frenzy of hostility and hatred.
+So, of course, there are all of these people who say, and they're leftists in general, communist socialists, they say, well, the West only became rich because it stole from Africa and it stole from India and they stole $50 trillion and all of your wealth.

-All over the world, in India, everywhere that we are broadcasting to, brothers.
+And listen, brothers, all over the world, in India, everywhere that we are broadcasting to, brothers, I mean, please try not to fall for these things.

 Divide and conquer, divide and conquer, divide and conquer.

-And what that does, of course, is it justifies blowback, karma, revenge, and you can see the revenge fantasies uh flowing over the timeline as my tweet goes past twenty-two uh million views.
+And you can see the revenge fantasies flowing over the timeline as my tweet goes past 22 million views.

 Just laughing at us.